silver84/Ethereum-community-toolset/gephi-visualisation.md

 ## Why twitter ?
 Analysing a community via twitter will not give you an exact metrics on the nature of a community but in the attempt to gain a better understanding, the graph visualisation of the “who’s following who” in twitter allows us to highlight the structure of the network’s relationships and identify projects whose position is specific.
-It also allow us to identify weak and strong signal such as:
+It also allows us to identify weak and strong signal such as:

 - The diversity and density of the network, the degree of influence of a project, how the flow of information transmit itself from project to project.
 - Identify potential affinity and interest between projects and eventually identify subcommunity within the network.